mirzask/cardi/content/CAD/Exercise ECG.md

 	- require vasodilator MPI imaging due to a high false-positive rate
 - [[Accessory Pathway Conduction|WPW]] pattern
 - Ventricular paced rhythm (unless test is performed to establish exercise capacity and not for diagnosis of ischemia)

 # Stress ECG Interpretation

+- Abnormal responses to exercise on stress include:
+	- Heart rate fails to rise above 120 bpm or unable to attain 85% of MPHR
+	- Drop in systolic BP
+	- Physically unable to complete test
+	- Marked hypertension, >220/110
+	- Chest Pain and/or unusual shortness of breath

 ## ST segments